-- Prepare and approve the required General Plan Amendments, Zoning Changes, and update the Corridors Specific Plan to allow for the development of mixed-use and/or residential developments to accommodate the City's 2021-2029 RHNA. - Establish and implement the Mixed-Use Overlay district by October 15, 2022. - Make residential site inventory available to non-profit and for-profit housing developers on the City's website.
+- Prepare and approve the required General Plan Amendments, Zoning Changes, and update the San Fernando Corridors Specific Plan to allow for the development of mixed-use and/or residential developments to accommodate the City's 2021-2029 RHNA. - Establish and implement the Mixed-Use Overlay district by October 15, 2022. - Ensure housing sites for low-income household units will permit a minimum of 16 units per site. - Make residential site inventory available to non-profit and for-profit housing developers on the City's website. - Designate a dedicated staff to encourage and facilitate production of affordable housing units on these sites through regulatory incentives such as density bonuses and direct financial assistance as funding becomes available.